Bari: The 1943 chemical warfare disaster

 A member of U.S. General Dwight D. Eisenhower's medical staff, Stewart F. Alexander, was dispatched to Bari following the raid.
 Alexander had trained at the Army's Edgewood Arsenal in Maryland, and was familiar with some of the effects of mustard gas.
-Although he was not informed of the cargo carried by the John Harvey, and most victims suffered atypical symptoms caused by exposure to mustard diluted in water and oil (as opposed to airborne), Alexander rapidly concluded that mustard gas was present.
-Although he could not get any acknowledgement of this from the chain of command, Alexander convinced medical staffs to treat patients for mustard exposure and saved many lives as a result.
+Although he was not informed of the cargo carried by the John Harvey, and most victims suffered atypical symptoms caused by exposure to mustard gas diluted in water and oil (as opposed to airborne), Alexander rapidly concluded that mustard gas was present.
+Although he could not get any acknowledgement of this from the chain of command, Alexander convinced medical staff to treat patients for mustard gas exposure and saved many lives as a result.
 He also preserved many tissue samples from autopsied victims at Bari.
-After World War II, these samples would result in the development of an early form of chemotherapy based on mustard, Mustine.
+After World War II, these samples would result in the development of an early form of chemotherapy based on mustard gas, Mustine.

 On the orders of Allied leaders Franklin D. Roosevelt, Winston Churchill, and Eisenhower, records were destroyed and the whole affair was kept secret for many years after the war.
 The U.S. records of the attack were declassified in 1959, but the episode remained obscure until 1967, when writer Glenn B. Infield exposed the story in his book Disaster at Bari.
 Additionally, there is considerable dispute as to the exact number of fatalities.
 In one account: "[S]ixty-nine deaths were attributed in whole or in part to the mustard gas, most of them American merchant seamen."
 Others put the count as high as "more than one thousand Allied servicemen and more than one thousand Italian civilians".

 The affair is the subject of two books: the aforementioned Disaster at Bari, by Glenn B. Infield, and Nightmare in Bari: The World War II Liberty Ship Poison Gas Disaster and Coverup, by Gerald Reminick.

 In 1988, through the efforts of Nick T. Spark, U.S. Senators Dennis DeConcini and Bill Bradley, Stewart Alexander received recognition from the Surgeon General of the United States Army for his actions during the Bari disaster.